Cosmic structures in Ricci-inverse theories of gravity: Discussion and conclusions

 \section{Discussion and conclusions}

-We have analyzed the novel Ricci-inverse MG theory within the physical context of a non-relativistic static and spherically symmetric cosmic structure embedded into a de Sitter cosmology.
-Taking into account the Sub-Horizon non-relativistic Weak-Field limit, we found that field equations generally exhibit two manifest kind of instabilities, namely (i) divergences when the Sub-Horizon limit is imposed, and (ii) ghosts induced by terms depending on higher-order derivatives of metric potentials perturbations.
-Under this perspective, we have been able to prove a new version of no-go theorem applied to small scales.
-Our result rules out all the Ricci-inverse models proposed in \cite{a} and \cite{d} to verify or circumvent cosmological and infliationary no-go theorems.
-A further investigation led us to discuss possible ways out of the theorem and point out a machinery to build stable models.
-We then showed that such models are fully consistent with GR predictions on small scales.
-We leave for future studies a general contextualization of our approach and the search of related new cosmological and astrophysical phenomenology.
+We have conducted an analysis of the Ricci-inverse modified gravity theory within the framework of a non-relativistic, static, and spherically symmetric cosmic structure situated in a de Sitter cosmology.
+By considering the Sub-Horizon non-relativistic Weak-Field limit, we discovered that the field equations typically reveal two distinct types of instabilities: (i) divergences that arise when the Sub-Horizon limit is applied, and (ii) the presence of ghosts resulting from terms associated with higher-order derivatives of metric potential perturbations.
+From this standpoint, we established a novel no-go theorem applicable to small scales.
+Our findings effectively eliminate all Ricci-inverse models proposed in the literature to address or bypass cosmological and inflationary no-go theorems.
+Additionally, our investigation prompted a discussion on potential avenues to circumvent the theorem and highlighted a framework for constructing stable models.
+We demonstrated that these models align completely with the predictions of General Relativity at small scales.
+Future research will focus on a broader contextualization of our approach and the exploration of new cosmological and astrophysical phenomena related to our findings.

-\acknowledgments MS is grateful to M. Pizzol for useful discussions and computational support.
-Some algebraic computations in this article were performed using the Cadabra software \cite{e}.